sadeemAhmed/RetrieveLastCommand/README.md

 - `retrieve_command.html`: The HTML file for the command retrieval page.
 - `styles.css`: The CSS file for styling both the control panel and command retrieval pages.
 - `script.js`: The JavaScript file for handling the joystick interactions and sending commands.
-- `retrieve.js`: The JavaScript file for refreshing and displaying the latest command.
 - `store_command.php`: The PHP file for storing commands in the database.
-- `retrieve_command.php`: The PHP file for retrieving the latest command from the database.
+- `get_last_command.php`: The PHP file for retrieving the latest command from the database.
 - `README.md`: This file, containing information about the project.

 ## ⭐️Features⭐️